vishu-tyagi/MSA-Assessment/README.md

 - Part 2 algorithm is bound to converge because, on every iteration, we reduce the number of clusters by 1.

 - It took 1 hr.
-9 minutes to run the algorithm on US cities.
+9 minutes to run on US cities and 11 hrs.

-- It took 11 hrs.
 23 minutes to run on all cities.

 **Questions**